How much does an EPC cost?

 What does a Domestic Energy Assessor do?

-When you pay for the cost of an EPC, you are also paying for the services provided by a Domestic Energy Assessor.
+When you pay for the cost of an EPC, you are also paying for the services provided by a Domestic Energy Assessor (DEA).
 The EPC usually takes between 45 minutes and an hour to complete.

-The DEA will carry out a number of health and safety checks on your property and take dimensions throughout the building to identify areas where heat may be lost, through windows, ceilings and walls for example.
+The DEA will carry out a number of health and safety checks on your property and take dimensions throughout the building to identify areas where heat may be lost, for example through windows, ceilings and walls.

 The property will be inspected to give an indication of how much it will cost to power and heat your home.
 The EPC also identifies the amount you could potentially save should you improve the energy efficiency of the household running costs as outlined within the Certificate.